 I was a little wary of the combination at first but I’ve seen it work beautifully and I wanted to give it a try.
 I used Matt Moran’s insanely good chocolate crust from the Aria Chocolate tart, which is kind of magical.
 It uses eggs to bind it together instead of iced water, which I think is the reason that it doesn’t shrink in the oven.
 It’s a godsend because shrinking pastry is one of my absolute pet hates in baking!

 The tart filling is lovely and rich thanks to the ground almonds and cocoa.
 I underbaked mine a tiny bit so it was nice and gooey in the middle, with the perfectly cooked pears lending a lovely floral taste.
 It just was delicious with a lightly spiced cardamom crème anglaise.
 I loved how elegant this dessert turned out to be, and it would be a great way to end a dinner party.
 And, as always, a good splash of booze in the filling wouldn’t go astray – perhaps some Kahlua for a slight coffee hit.

-Pear and Chocolate Tart with Cardamom Crème Anglaise
+Chocolate and Pear Tart with Cardamom Creme Anglaise